ceharvs/ceharvs.github.io/cv.md

 **SIGHPC Membership Coordinator**, 2017 to Present <br>
 Member of the executive committee for the Special Interest Group on High Performance Computing (SIGHPC) as the Membership Coordinator.
 Responsibilities include monitoring and promoting membership in the special interest group and managing the yearly booth at the Supercomputing Conference.

+**SC Steering Committee**, 2020 to Present <br>
+Member of the SC steering committee which oversees the annual conference on High Performance Computing, Networking, Storage, and Analysis.

 **The Supercomputing Conference**, 2014 to Present <br>
+2021: Security Chair <br>
 2020: Students@SC Chair on the Executive Committee. <br>
 2019: Communications Liaison for Live Events. <br>
-2018: Chair of Student Volunteers. <br>
+2018: Student Volunteers Chair. <br>
-2017: Chair of Social Media and Chair of Student Outreach. <br>
+2017: Social Media Chair and Student Outreach Chair. <br>
-2016: Chair of Student Outreach. <br>
+2016: Student Outreach Chair. <br>
 2015: Student Volunteers Committee Member. <br>
 2014: Broader Engagement Committee Member. <br>
 2013: Broader Engagement Participant. <br>